-- Interaction: Support bots, chatbots and user experience tools can help understand user requirements and make sure that your website bounce rate decreases.
-AI-based chatbots are the part of any good corporate website’s arsenal that ensures that users stay.
+Support bots, chatbots, and user experience tools can help understand user requirements and make sure that your website bounce rate decreases.
+AI-based chatbots are part of any good corporate website’s arsenal that ensures that users stay.

-- Enhance marketing hit-rate: Your marketing team can learn much more than you can imagine, just by leveraging the power of AI and machine learning on your website.
+Your marketing team can learn much more than you can imagine, just by leveraging the power of AI and machine learning on your website.
 Your website is your biggest store.
-As you gauge your visitors better, you can make informed decisions instead of hit-and-trial methods, resulting in higher revenues and better sale rate.
+As you gauge your visitors better, you can make informed decisions instead of hit-and-trial methods, resulting in higher revenues and better sale rates.

 Here’s what we think is needed for an intelligent website